More about This Topic

 Commissions are usually paid almost immediately after a sale so it’s tough to maneuver a divorce to take advantage of a commissions quasi-bonus nature.

-But there are some enormous projects and sales that take years to pay off.
+There are some enormous projects and sales that take years to pay off.
 So, an experienced Illinois divorce lawyer should advise anyone who gets these long-term pay off commissions (or their spouse does).
 There may be an opportunity to keep these commission payments (or receive your spouse’s) in an Illinois divorce.

 What About A Bonus After Separation or Filing For Divorce?